-For suggested changes or questions regarding content, contact Policy and Legislative Services, Alberta Education, at 780-643-0844 or email EDC.PolicyBranch@gov.ab.ca.
+For suggested changes or questions regarding content, contact the Policy Development and Coordination Branch, Alberta Education, at 780-643-0844 or email EDC.PolicyBranch@gov.ab.ca.
 To be connected toll-free in Alberta, dial 310-0000.

 All references to the School Act are to the Revised Statutes of Alberta 2000, Chapter S-3, as amended.